Arihant25/beginner-python-projects/README.md

 - play_store_app_analytics - Creating charts from data on Google Play Store apps using plotly
 - computation_with_numpy - Demonstrating basic computation and manipulating images with Numpy, PIL and matplotlib
 - seaborn_and_linear_regression - Analyzing movie revenue with scikit-learn and Seaborn
+- nobel_prize_analysis - Analyzing the Nobel Prize winners and creating various charts and graphs